syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

    * Offline Cube
    * Online Cube (XML/A)
-   * Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible client-side other than **Online Cube** (**XML/A**) option.
+   * Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible client-side other than **Online Cube** (**XML/A**) option.
 Using service, you can connect any cube data source without any limitation.

 2. **Cube Schema:** As the connection is moved to service-side, you can use **Microsoft ADOMD assembly** to get the entire cube schema.
 Only with the cube schema the following details can be achieved for control rendering.